IAU College: History

 Manning Hall houses IAU's School of Humanities and Social Sciences.

 IAU was founded in 1957 by academics and former diplomats, including Herbert Maza who served as its initial President, Evron Kirkpatrick, and Jeane Kirkpatrick.
 The institution aimed to provide a platform for Americans interested in diplomatic relations and careers in foreign service and the State Department.
 It was established under the authority of Aix-Marseille University and offered a study abroad program, allowing students to earn transfer credits by living and studying in France for a year.
 IAU was the pioneering institution offering study abroad programs for students pursuing majors beyond language studies.

 By 1966, the Institute had an enrollment of around 150 students, and in 1984 it established a partnership with the Leo Marchutz School of Painting & Drawing (founded by Leo Marchutz in 1972), although the school is no longer affiliated with IAU.
 Over the years, IAU's program expanded, serving more than 700 colleges and universities as of 2015, with over 25,000 undergraduates having participated, and an annual enrollment exceeding 2,700.
+In 2026, The Institute for American Universities-American College of the Mediterranean achieved U.S. Accreditation under the New England Commission of Higher Education (NECHE).